tejasbubane/tejasbubane.github.io/content/2022-11-08-spotting-flaky-tests.md

 ## Implicit cast

-All our models use `uuid` primary keys... except `User` - because legacy database.
+Our project uses `uuid` primary keys on all models.
+We are so used to seeing `uuid` everywhere that we forget there is this one legacy `User` model which still uses integer `id` as primary key.

 If `id` is an integer and not a `uuid`, guess what?
-This test can randomly fail:
+This following test can randomly fail:

 ```ruby
 context 'when user does not exist' do